-You can use the Replication> episodic repunit add entry, Replication> episodic repunit modify entry, Replication> episodic repunit remove entry, and Replication> episodic repunit destroy commands to manage your episodic replication units.
+You can use the Replication > episodic repunit add entry, Replication > episodic repunit modify entry, Replication> episodic repunit remove entry, and Replication> episodic repunit destroy commands to manage your episodic replication units.

-Note: The Replication > episodic repunit modify entry, Replication > episodic repunit remove entry, and Replication> episodic repunit destroy operations are not allowed for the episodic replication units that are included in any job definitions.
+Note: The Replication > episodic repunit destroy operation is not allowed for the episodic replication units that are included in any job definitions.